darchr/riscv-full-system/riscv_isa_notes.md

 - Theoretically it might be possible for any sort of code to run in any mode.
 - OS can implement more than one ABIs.
 - OS meets the specifications of a "Supervisor Execution Environment (SEE)".
 Specification: SBI (Supervisor Binary Interface).

+- Synchronous Exceptions (illegal inst, inst address misaligned, inst access fault, load access fault, environment call, breakpoint, store/atomic mem operations (AMO) address misaligned/access fault), Asynchronous Exceptions/Interrupts (timer, software, external interrupts)

+### CSR (Control and Status Registers):

+- Specifications allow around 4K different CSRs (12 bit address is used to point to them).
+- Each CSR belongs to one of the privilege modes.

+Instructions for managing privilige levels and CSRs:

+- ECALL : To make a system call from a lower privilege level to a higher mode
+- EBREAK : Used by debuggers to get control; similar to ECALL
+- URET : To return from trap handler that was running in User Mode
+- SRET : To return from trap handler that - was running in Supervisor Mode
+- MRET :  To return from trap handler that was running in Machine Mode
+- WFI : Go into sleep/low power state and Wait For Interrupt
+- CSR.. :  Instructions to read/write the Control and Status Registers (CSRs)

+Following are main CSR.. insts:

+- CSRRW : Read and write a CSR
+- CSRRS : Read and set selected bits to 1
+- CSRRC : Read and clear selected bits to 0
+- CSRRWI : Read and write a CSR (from immediate value)
+- CSRRSI : Read and set selected bits to 1 (using immediate mask)
+- CSRRCI : Read and clear selected bits to 0 (using immediate mask)

+- "Each of these instructions reads a CSR by copying its previous value into one of the general purpose registers (x1, x2, ...)."

+- "Often, you only want to read the register; if so, you can specify the source value as register x0.
+(This is a special case.
+The CSR is remains unchanged; it is not set to zero.)"